My Photo

 Biography

 As you have already figured out, the name of the blog is in honor of Richard Feynman, my personal hero.
 Physics has the same basic means of inquiry that we need to use in business and has rich metaphors for thinking about markets.
 New markets are baby universes - they are born, expand, merge, and collapse.
-Exploring the physics of these phenomena means asking dumb questions and being prepared to be surprised by the answers - and applying this to the multiverse of software startups is what this blog is all about.
+Exploring the physics of these phenomena means asking dumb questions and being prepared to be surprised by the answers - and applying this to the multiverse of software startups and open source technology is what this blog is all about.

 I had the extraordinary opportunity to stand on the shoulders of giants at UCSD, where I got my BS in Cognitive Science (AI meets Neurobiology) - Pat Churchland, Don Norman, Edwin Hutchins, and other greats taught there... a truly amazing experience that has shaped much of how I think today.